Mission-Mars-Fourth-Horizon-Org/CoffeePotDevice/README.md

     ![Team01 Card Sample](TeamCards/cardsample.png)

 1. Make sure that attendees form into ***NO MORE*** than twenty teams, and that they modify the code in the "ReadDeviceToCloudMessages" program to use the "teamxx" consumer group as documented in the Mission Briefing.

+---

+<a name="cleanup"></a>

+## Clean up after the event

+Once the event is over you do not need to retain the Azure IoT Hub.
+The SKU used (S1) by the script currently costs $50/month to run.
+No problem for a day or two, but could start to impact your available credits on a long term basis.

+To clean up your Azure IoT Hub it's surprisingly simple.

+1. From a command prompt where the "Azure CLI 2.0" is in the path run:

+    > **Note**: You could of course also just log in to the portal and delete the resource group from there.

+    ```bash
+    az group delete <resource-group-name>
+    ```

+    For example, with our `marsgroupsea` name from above:

+    ```bash
+    az group delete marsgroupsea
+    ```